-The Company generated \$3.2 (or 25.6%) for the period from its rental operations as compared to \$1.8 (19.0%).
-The primary driver for the higher profit of \$1.4 is the additional revenues from OPMC leasing operations and various CLC rental operations as mentioned above.
-Many of the costs associated with these additional revenues are fixed, allowing many of the increased revenues to flow directly to profit.
+The Company generated \$1.7 (or 12.6%) for the second quarter and \$4.9 (18.8%) year-to-date from its rental operations.
+The year-to-date rental profit is \$1.9 higher than the comparable prior year period.
+The primary driver for the higher profit is the additional from OPMC and various CLC rental operations as mentioned above.
+Many of the costs associated with these additional revenues are fixed, allowing much of the increased revenues to flow directly to profit.